neurobagel/documentation/docs/user_guide/config.md

       ```
     - (Optional) You can change the directory where your password files are stored by editing the `NB_GRAPH_SECRETS_PATH` variable in `.env`.

-    ??? info "Graph store passwords are not meant for node users!"
+    ??? info "Graph store passwords are only for administrator use!"
         The `admin` user and graph database user credentials are intended solely for internal use by the deployment recipe scripts that automatically set up and update the graph store,
         or for a node administrator to interact directly with the graph store.
         These credentials also secure internal communication between your graph store and its node API,